 ¼ cup unsweetened cocoa powder (we actually didn't have this, so we just doubled the chocolate...it worked fine)

 A pinch salt

-Add the milk, cream, and sugar to a medium heavy-bottomed saucepan.
-Whisk in the cornstarch, then the cocoa powder, then the salt.
+Add the 2 cups milk, 1 cup cream, and ½ cup sugar to a medium heavy-bottomed saucepan.
+Whisk in ¼ cup cornstarch, then ¼ cup cocoa powder, then a pinch of salt.
 Bring the mixture to a simmer over medium heat, whisking until the pudding thickens, about two minutes.

-Remove from the heat and whisk in the bittersweet chocolate and vanilla.
+Remove from the heat and whisk in the 4 oz of bittersweet chocolate and 1½ tsp vanilla.
 Pour into a bowl and cover with plastic wrap.
 A little trick is to pat the plastic wrap down directly on top of the pudding, to prevent a skin from forming.

 Chill in the refrigerator for at least two hours, and serve topped with whipped cream.